pulumi/pulumi-pagerduty/docs/installation-configuration.md

 ## Debugging Provider Output Using Logs

-In addition to the [log levels provided by Terraform](https://developer.hashicorp.com/terraform/internals/debugging), namely `TRACE`, `DEBUG`, `INFO`, `WARN`, and `ERROR` (in descending order of verbosity), the PagerDuty Provider introduces an extra level called `SECURE`.
-This level offers verbosity similar to Terraform's debug logging level, specifically for the output of API calls and HTTP request/response logs.
+In addition to the log levels provided by Pulumi, namely `TRACE`, `DEBUG`, `INFO`, `WARN`, and `ERROR` (in descending order of verbosity), the PagerDuty Provider introduces an extra level called `SECURE`.
+This level offers verbosity similar to Pulumi's debug logging level, specifically for the output of API calls and HTTP request/response logs.
 The key difference is that API keys within the request's Authorization header will be obfuscated, revealing only the last four characters.
 An example is provided below:

 ```sh
 ---[ REQUEST ]---------------------------------------